tldr-pages/tldr/pages/common/wpm.md

 `wpm --short`

-- Start wpm using a custom txt file:
+- Start wpm using a specific text file:

 `wpm --load {{path/to/file.txt}}`